imazen/imageflow-web/_pages/kickstarter.md

 August 2017

-#### $2,900 or more
+#### $999 or more
-*limited supply available!

-> Imageflow Silver Support Contract - 6mo
+**SOLD OUT**
+> Kickstarter Exclusive!
 >
-> We'll provide you with 10 hours of consultation and integration assistance.
+> Enterprise-wide, unlimited domain, lifetime license to libimageflow and imageflow-server.
+> Any and all future releases included!
 >
-> Unlimited business-hours support.
-1 emergency support incident.
+> This tier includes all benefits provided by all of the lower tiers (excluding the small business SaaS/OEM license).
 >
-> Support contract duration shall begin November 1st, 2016 (or up to 6 months later by customer request), and shall not exceed six months in duration without renewal.
+> Includes 1 hour of consultation and 1 month of e-mail support.
 >
-> Includes 1-year OEM redistribution, SaaS, and enterprise-wide licenses.
+> No version or domain count restriction.
+OEM/SaaS license not included.
+>
+> Not available after Kickstarter ends.

 Estimated delivery:
-November 2016
+August 2017

 #### $8,900 or more